Triplkrypl/avr-net-enc28j60/README.md

  return NET_HANDLE_RESULT_OK;
 }

-// function called after successful established any connection, server connection and client connection created by TcpConnect function
+// function called after successful established any connection
+// server connection and client connection created by TcpConnect function
 // purpose this callback s init any data or memory for new conenction before send data void TcpOnConnect(const unsigned char connectionId){
  // if you listen on more than one ports you always check port for execute correct logic
- // also if you use client connection from AVR anywhere check here you client conenction id for handle asynchronous communication if(TcpGetConnection(connectionId)->port == 80){
+ // also if you use client connection from AVR anywhere,
+ // check here you client conenction id for handle asynchronous communication if(TcpGetConnection(connectionId)->port == 80){
  }
 }

-// function called always if AVR receive any data from any connection, server reveive data form lient or client receive asynchronous data
+// function called always if AVR receive any data from any connection,
+// server receive data from client or client receive asynchronous data
 // data catched by synchronous wait is not send in this function void TcpOnIncomingData(const unsigned char connectionId, const unsigned char *data, unsigned short dataLength){
  // here always check port if you listen on multiple ports or use client connection with asynchronous responses